I am warning you, this is going to be a long one! But it’s interesting, I promise.

 Different types of depression

 Major depressive disorder, also known as “the classical depression”, which is characterised by insomnia, anorexia and lack of joy and interest in things.
 At the opposite side of the spectrum, there is atypical depression, which manifests itself through increased sleepiness, weight gain and anxiety.
-Dysthimia is another form of depression, more difficult to diagnose, due to the fact that it presents itself with mild depressive symptoms.
-All these types discussed so far have been categorized as monopolar.
+Dysthymia is another form of depression, more difficult to diagnose, due to the fact that it presents itself with mild depressive symptoms.
+All these types discussed so far have been categorised as monopolar.

 Bipolar depression refers to a kind of depression accompanied by periods of mania – manic episodes are characterised by elevated, euphoric mood, impulsiveness, hyperactivity and even psychotic symptoms (hallucinations, delusions).
 A case described by Dick Swaab in his book “We are our brains – from the womb to Alzheimer’s” portrays a woman, who developed mania following the death of her husband.
 She would talk and laugh hysterically, call the police in the middle of the night for no reason and eventually began to make up stories about people whom she had never met before, but who she believed were longtime friends of hers.
 After her manic episodes disappeared as a result of treatment, she developed severe depression.
 Luckily, her story has a happy ending, as she made a full recovery.